 approved by the Board of County Commissioners at a public hearing.

-However, funds can be moved from one line item to another.
+However, funds can be moved from one line item to another within the unit's budget.

 Q: Does everyone pay the same amount?